EasyVista Connector installation

 TITLE=OpCon Task Failure ( schedule {0} job {1} )

-The OPCON API section provides the information about connecting to the OpCon System using the OpCon Rest-API so the job log can be retrieved from the OpCon task.
-The SERVER, PORT USES_TLS and TOKEN statements provide the definitions that will allow the EasyVista connector to connect to the OpCon Rest API.
-The TOKEN statement contains an application token (see OpCon Rest-API documentation on how to generate an application token).
+The [OPCON API] section provides the information needed to connect to the OpCon system using the OpCon REST API so the job log can be retrieved.
+The TOKEN value contains an application token for authentication (see the OpCon REST API documentation for instructions on generating an application token).

 Templates

 Templates provide information about the EasyVista connection and the definitions that will be submitted in the JSON payload as part of the request.
-A default template can be found in the templates directory of the connector installation.
+A default template is provided in the templates directory of the connector installation.

 A template includes the following definitions: